 Initially, Citrus Trees were grown for their flowers rather than their fruit, which was considered inedible because heirloom fruit tasted bitter and sour – not sweet at all.
-As the use of fragrant flowers of citrus trees spread from India throughout the Mediterranean, farmers began to experiment with the fruits, gradually cross breeding plants until they were much sweeter.
-Today there are literally millions of acres of citrus trees growing in over 50 countries worldwide producing many varieties of lemon, lime, orange, grapefruit, tangerine and kumquat.
+As the use of fragrant flowers of citrus trees spread from India (where most Citrus trees originate) to the Mediterranean, farmers began to experiment with the fruits, gradually cross breeding plants until they produced sweeter fruit.
+Today there are literally millions of acres of citrus trees growing in over 50 countries producing many varieties of citrus including lemon, lime, orange, grapefruit, tangerine and kumquat.

-NUT TREES - Nut trees produce on average 100,000 nuts per acre however; nut trees can produce three times that using our high density production methods
+NUT TREES - Nut trees produce on average 100,000 nuts per acre however; nut trees can produce three times that using these high density production methods

 FRUIT TREES - Growers with a small orchard can double their profits from fruit trees using this method to grow pears, peaches, apples, plums, apricots and cherry trees

 Citrus trees have been grown for thousands of years, providing delicious and nutritious fruits to cultures around the world.
 Lemons were first cultivated in India, Oranges where grown first in South Eastern Asia and Grapefruit comes from the Middle East.
-Today, with the expansion of corporate farming, almost 70% of the profits from fruit trees are earned by large operations leaving the small orchardists to struggle to earn a living.
-Fortunately, new growing methods have been developed that significantly increase fruit production from a single tree.
-Now growers with a small orchard can double or even triple their profits growing lemon, lime, orange, grapefruit, tangerine and kumquat trees.
+Today, with the expansion of corporate farming, almost 70% of the profits from fruit trees are earned by large operations leaving small orchardists struggling to earn a living.
+Fortunately, new growing methods have been developed that increase fruit production from a single tree.
+Now growers with a small orchard can double or even triple their profits growing the same number of lemon, lime, orange, grapefruit, tangerine and kumquat trees.

 Citrus Fruit Production

-The secret to growing highly productive citrus trees is to select the right type of citrus tree for your climate and soil.
-Applying advanced pruning techniques developed by Tree Plantation will increase citrus production three fold.
-Tree Plantation growing and pruning methods not only increases fruiting but also saves water, space and lowers operating costs.
+The secret to growing highly productive citrus trees is to select the right type of citrus tree for a particualr climate and/or soil.
+Applying advanced pruning techniques developed by Tree Plantation can increase citrus production three fold.
+Tree Plantation growing and pruning methods not only increases fruiting but also saves water, space and lowers operating costs for the small grower.

 Citrus Tree Production Comparisons Per Acre

-Typically, in a conventional growing pattern, citrus trees are planted twenty feet on center creating an orchard of 81 citrus trees per acre.
-Beginning in year 5 or 6, the citrus trees begin production, eventually producing an average yield of 300 oranges per tree.
+Typically, in a conventional growing pattern, citrus trees are planted twenty feet on center creating an orchard of 81 trees per acre.
+Beginning in year 5 or 6, the citrus trees begin production, eventually producing an average yield of 300 oranges per tree, for example.
 In the diagram below, a typical tree-planting pattern grows 81 citrus trees, a high-density orchard grows a total of 1,500 trees and a high yield orchard grows 82 trees producing up to 2 to 3 times the fruit.

 Tree Plantation HIGH YIELD Citrus Tree Production Per Acre

 Fruit tree high density planting can match or exceed the production of a typical orchard.
-While typical plantings of citrus trees produce on average 25,000 oranges per acre, conventional high-density plantings can double fruit yields to 50,000 however, a planting of 84 citrus trees per acre produces approximately 100,000 in total fruit production for oranges using alternative growing and pruning methods.
+While typical plantings of citrus trees produce on average 25,000 oranges per acre, conventional high-density plantings can double fruit yields to 50,000 however, a planting of 84 citrus trees per acre produces approximately 100,000 oranges using Tree Plantation growing and pruning methods.